eMetaboHUB-MAMA/mama-paper/paper/paper.md

 Otherwise a developer can code a REST client to perform specific advanced statistics queryies calling the REST API.

-**Warning**: `MAMA` is just focus on the analyses **requests**.
-The analyses management in a laboratory shall be managed using a "Laboratory Information Management System" software (LIMS).
-Still, MetaboHUB's consortium in-house LIMS softwares can exchange informations with `MAMA REST API`.

 As mentionned, we split the project in three layers